vmwshop/tutorials/spacy.md

 ## What You Need
 * Computer with a web browser and internet connection
 * Basic experience working from the command line
+> Check out an online intro course to bash commands using a command line interface like the one from The Programming Historian, which is available [here](https://programminghistorian.org/en/lessons/intro-to-bash) if you are not yet familiar.
 * Experience with Python is not necessary for this tutorial, but basic working knowledge is recommended